 Whalebone Beach is located roughly 20km south of Denham in the Shark Bay region of Western Australia.
 Located between Shell beach and Eagle Bluff it is often overlooked but in my opinion it is one of the greatest wilderness treasures I’ve ever encountered and you should definitely try and visit.
+So, if you’re visiting Western Australia with kids and you’re thinking about visiting Monkey Mia, definitely do it.

 The Climate around Whalebone Beach